d-khvoia/TemperatureMonitor/README.md

 # TemperatureMonitor
 A simple console Java application intended for body temperature recording.

+Data about date, time and temperature value for each measure is recorded into a file on user's desktop.

 The application takes 2 arguments:

 1. Waiting time (in minutes): the time needed to measure body temperature.